matterport/Mask_RCNN/README.md

+CropMask is a project to train and deploy instance segmentation models for mapping center pivot agriculture from multispectral satellite imagery.
+It extends [matterport's Mask R-CNN implementaion](https://github.com/matterport/Mask_RCNN) to work with multispectral satellite imagery, contains infrastructure-as-code via terraform to provision a testing cluster on Azure, and will eventually contain a Leaflet or OpenLayers web app to expose maps of crop water use in drylands across the globe.

+Below is an explanation of the Mask R-CNN architecture and a guide to notebook tutorials and notebooks for inspecting model inputs and outputs.

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.